csi-covid19/csi-covid19.github.io/Today/3-27-today.md

 A summary of some new news related to CUNY's and CSI's response to the COVID-19 pandemic.

-To add news, please email [John Verzani](mailto:jverzani@gmail.com)
+To add/suggest news, please email [John Verzani](mailto:jverzani@gmail.com)

 # News of the day: 3/27

 * [link](/College/3-27-president-facilities) The president notified the community about Cuomo's  intent to repurpose the dorms and  the gym

-* The removal of residents will encumber expenses, as will other aspects.
+* The removal of residents will encumber expenses, as will other aspects of each colleges response to the coronavirus pandemic.
 CUNY has  asked campuses to  use a special code in CUNYFirst so that City/State/FEMA reimbursals can be requested.
 The state budget picture is uncertain.
 In the [NY Post](https://nypost.com/2020/03/26/cuomo-seizing-control-of-ny-state-budget-amid-coronavirus-economic-crunch/) it is mentioned that "Cuomo’s office forecasts the coronavirus may cost the Empire State as much as \$15 billion in revenues during its next budget, dramatically exacerbating the state’s precarious finances."
 Earlier forecasts were in the  4-8B reduction (of ~88B).
-How that filters down to CUNY is uncertain, but more clarity should be found around April 1st, as the budget deadline is expected to be met.
+How that filters down to CUNY is uncertain, but some clarity should be found around April 1st, as the budget deadline is expected to be met.

 * [link](/CUNY/3-27-uss-chair-letter-to-faculty.pdf ) The chair of the USS (student senate) sent a letter to CUNY Faculty.

 * [link](PSC/3-26-recalibration) The head of the PSC sent a letter about the recalibration

+* [link](/College/3-27-online-tutoring) The college advertised its free online tutoring.

 * [link](/CUNY/3-27-BOT-calendar.pdf) The board of trustees calendar was updated  to reflect these additions: